 The entire Psalter (150 psalms) is divided into twenty sections called kathismas.
 Each kathisma (‘sitting’ in Greek) is divided into three staseis (‘standing’ in Greek).
 After reading the first and second staseis during the Eternal Commemoration order, a prayer is offered up for the living.
 After reading the third staseis, the sisters pray for the deceased Orthodox Christians.

-Saint Elisabeth Convent prays Eternal Commemoration on Psalter, and we invite you to submit the names of your loved ones who will be commemorated each and every day, for as long as the Convent exists!
+Saint Elisabeth Convent prays Eternal Commemoration on Psalter.
 This is such a great way to make sure that your loved ones, both deceased and living, will always be commemorated.

 Sisters take turns reading certain psalms at a certain time of the day or night and pray for those, who are to be commemorated eternally.
 Reading takes place inside the church in a special place.